vcmiller/Spectra/README.txt

 ------------------------------ IMPLEMENTATION DETAILS ---------------------------------------------

-The code specific to this project is in the project Computer Animation Project 1 If the main file you open has nothing but commented-out code, that is the wrong project.
+The code specific to this project is in the project Computer Animation Project 2 If the main file you open has nothing but commented-out code, that is the wrong project.

-Press space bar to swap splines (between catmull-rom and b-spline)

-Note: SplineInterpolator contains code to perform forward differencing, but this is not used as it would cause the last few points to be skipped (since they are at the same position).
+Most of the code has to do with spline movement, and is reused from the last project.

 ------------------------------ CONTROLS ---------------------------------------------